davies-tl/Python/README.md

 # Python

 This repository contains all of my Python programs.

-Each of these might get their own repository at some point.
+The ManageClass submodule contains the program ManageClass and input/output text files.